Packable hyperbolic surfaces with symmetries: Acknowledgements

 \section{Acknowledgements}

-{ A.K. was supported by the Swiss National Science Foundation, project no.~PP00P2-170560.
+{ M.D. was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+A.K. was supported by the Swiss National Science Foundation, project no.~PP00P2--202667.
 The authors would like to thank Noam Elkies for drawing their attention to this circle of problems during the AIM workshop ``Discrete geometry and automorphic forms'' in September, 2018.
-The authors would also like to thank Gareth Jones for numerous comments.}
+The authors would also like to thank Gareth Jones, Alan Reid and the anonymous referee for numerous comments.}